call us630-584-4800

 For a prosecutor to secure a conviction for possession of a controlled substance, they must establish the following:

-• The identity of the substance that was found;
+• The type of substance that was found

 Defense strategies will vary depending on the specific circumstances of the case.
 For example, if you are found to be in actual possession (i.e., the drugs are on your person), an illegal search and seizure or entrapment defense might work best.
 On the other hand, if you were in constructive possession (i.e., had knowledge and control but drugs were not on your person), you could defend the charge by denying knowledge and/or claiming that the drugs belonged to someone else who had access to the location where they were found.